SWIC-177/curriculum-content/week-14.md

 ### Add a Test ✅

-In a separate commit, once you hav resolved the each and everything ☝️, write ✍️ a test ✅ that verifies the functionality of `getLastName` function that was shown the aforementioned video 📹.
+In a separate commit, once you have resolved the each and everything ☝️, write ✍️ a test ✅ that verifies the functionality of `getLastName` function that was shown the aforementioned video 📹.

 ---